Upsetting New York Halloween Getaways Upstate

 Their website says you cannot carry babies through the exhibits, nor are they recommended for pregnant women.
 Scariest of all, they close the whole thing down on November 2nd!

 When it comes to Halloween scares, however, farther north in Ulster is the place to be -- whether you want to scream all night or just enjoy some Halloween activities.
 The Headless Horseman (845/339-2666), a hayride and haunted house at 778 Broadway, Route 9W in Ulster Park, NY 12487, has been named the #1 Haunted Hayride in the country by AOL Travel and we can see why.

-Not only does it have a one-mile-long themed hayride, but it also offers a spooky corn maze and three haunted houses.
+Not only does it have a one-mile-long themed hayride, but it also offers a spooky corn maze and several haunted houses.
 There are ghoulish performers and plenty of shops for candied apples, scary gifts, and yummy pumpkin pie.
 Older kids can go on the hayride and tour the haunted houses, while the little ones enjoy sweet treats and entertaining shows.

 The Headless Horseman is open Friday through Sunday from mid-September to early November; also on select Thursdays.

 It's Less Scary in New Paltz on Huguenot Street

 Along with the Headless Horseman, the city of New Paltz turns spooky too.
 And we don't mean how spooky the old Mohonk Mountain House looks under a full moon.
 Haunted Huguenot Street Halloween (845/255-1889) is a ghost tour, complete with scary tales about the area.
 The spooky fun can be had pre-registration tickets runs $25 for non-members and $30 at the door.
 Members, seniors and military for $20.